 As a rule of thumb, don’t click on any online ads you might see.
 Even if the ad was originally legit, a malicious hacker might have infected it with malware.

 Traffic filtering is another security solution you should consider.
-In a nutshell, traffic filtering software will scan incoming and outgoing traffic, searching for malware about to enter your PC and also stopping your personal data from leaking.
+In a nutshell, traffic filtering software will scan incoming and outgoing traffic, search for malware about to enter your PC, and also stopping your personal data from leaking.

 As far as malware goes, adware is a more manageable threat than rootkits or Trojans.
 Despite this, they can still mess up your system and just make your day miserable.
 It can also act as a gateway for other, more serious types of malware.